 Slay the Spire Accessibility Report

-Slay the Spire offers 2 accessibility features in the Controls area to aid enjoyment of the game for different players.
+Slay the Spire offers 29 accessibility features in the Difficulty, Getting Started, Reading, Navigation, Controls, Visual and Audio areas to aid enjoyment of the game for different players.
 This report is created with input from accessibility experts and the player community to help people find games that have the accessibility features they require.
 Once you have found potential games on the database, there are excellent specialist accessibility sites that offer in-depth reviews to guide your purchasing decisions.Slay the Spire is an adventure battle card game.
 You play one of four characters attempting to ascend a spire of multiple floors.
 You fight enemies and bosses by playing cards you have collected.
 You gain new cards as rewards from combat.
 With 100's to collect you can build a strategic deck of cards that complement each other.

 - Difficulty: Gameplay modifiers can adjust the difficulty.
 Turn-based gameplay also helps with fatigue and reduces pressure.